rgommezz/react-native-offline/README.md

 `checkConnectionInterval`: the interval (in ms) you want to ping the server at.
 The default is 0, and that means it is not going to regularly check connectivity.

+`checkIntervalOfflineOnly`: boolean who trigger the interval function only if there is no connection when set to `true`.
+Defaults to `false`.

 ##### Usage
 ```js
 import React from 'react';